litmuschaos/litmus-docs/website/docs/getting-started/installation.md

     Refer to the below details for Self-Hosted Litmus installation.
   </TabItem>
   <TabItem value="hosted" label="Hosted (Beta)">
-    Litmus can be used as a hosted cloud service using <a href="https://litmuschaos.cloud/">Litmus Cloud</a>.
-Litmus Cloud executes your Chaos Workflows in the cloud by managing all your <a href="../architecture/chaos-control-plane">Chaos Control Plane</a> components, while the <a href="../architecture/chaos-execution-plane">Chaos Execution Plane</a> components exist on your Kubernetes cluster as part of an <a href="../getting-started/resources#types-of-chaosagents">external agent</a>.
+    ChaosNative, the founders of Litmus, offers a free service for community members which makes getting started with Litmus easy.
+Create an account to get started.
+Once logged in, create a new hosted control plane and connect to it via the up CLI.
+Litmus can be used as a hosted cloud service using <a href="https://cloud.chaosnative.com/">ChaosNative Litmus Cloud</a>.
+ChaosNative Litmus Cloud executes your Chaos Workflows in the cloud by managing all your <a href="../architecture/chaos-control-plane">Chaos Control Plane</a> components, while the <a href="../architecture/chaos-execution-plane">Chaos Execution Plane</a> components exist on your Kubernetes cluster as part of an <a href="../getting-started/resources#types-of-chaosagents">external agent</a>.
     <br/><br/>
-    To get started with Litmus Cloud, visit <a href="https://litmuschaos.cloud/">Litmus Cloud</a> and register for free.
+    To get started with ChaosNative Litmus Cloud, visit <a href="https://cloud.chaosnative.com/">ChaosNative Litmus Cloud</a> and register for free.
 You can skip the below installation steps.
   </TabItem>
 </Tabs>